-Budgeted cost: £11,000
+Budgeted cost: £119,323

 Activity Evidence that supports this approach Challenge number(s) addressed Enhancement of our maths teaching and curriculum planning in line with DfE KS3 and EEF guidance.
-We will fund teacher release time to embed key elements of the guidance in school, and to access Maths Hub resources and CPD offers (including Teaching for Mastery training).
-The DfE non-statutory KS3 guidance has been produced in conjunction with the National Centre for Excellence in the Teaching of Mathematics, drawing on evidence-based approaches: Teaching mathematics at key stage 3 - GOV.UK (www.gov.uk) To teach maths well, teachers need to assess pupils' prior knowledge and understanding effectively, employ manipulatives and representations, teach problem solving strategies, and help pupils to develop more complex mental models: KS2_KS3_Maths_Guidance_2017.pdf (educationendow-mentfoundation.org.uk) 1, 3, 4 Further develop the school-wide CPD strategy on teaching and learning.
-This enables teachers in self-identified research hubs to support each other in developing pedagogy so that teaching in classrooms across the school improves.
-Employ an additional part-time cover supervisor to allow teachers to observe one another and receive feedback and support on their teaching development.
+We will fund teacher release time to embed key elements of the guidance in school, and to access resources and CPD offers.
+The DfE non-statutory KS3 guidance has been produced in conjunction with the National Centre for Excel- lence in the Teaching of Mathemat- ics, drawing on evidence-based ap- proaches: Teaching mathematics at key stage 3 - GOV.UK (www.gov.uk) To teach maths well, teachers need to assess pupils' prior knowledge and understanding effectively, em- ploy manipulatives and representa- 1, 3, 4 tions, teach problem solving strate- gies, and help pupils to develop more complex mental models: KS2_KS3_Maths_Guid- ance_2017.pdf (educationendow- mentfoundation.org.uk) Further develop the school- wide CPD strategy on teaching and learning and curriculum development.
+This enables teachers to engage with training, research and release time to observe others teach and to have feedback and support with their own teaching.
 Classroom teaching is seen to be the single biggest lever to improve outcomes for PP pupils (EEF).
-School direction is to move from 'calm and purposeful' to more regularly make the pupils think hard and learn more.
-1, 2, 3
+School direction is to move from 'calm and purposeful' to make the pupils think hard and learn and re- member more.
+1, 2, 3 Commission external support to work alongside teachers on pedagogy and curriculum development to support improvements in quality of education across the school.